aarzoochourasia/aarzoochourasia/README.md

 **aarzoochourasia/aarzoochourasia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 👩🏻‍💻 A mathematics buff, explorer, and data science professional.<br/>
-👯 I love to work challenging on Data Science projects.
+👯 I love to work challenging on Data Science projects and enjoy diving deep into data using Python , Machine Learning , and Data Analysis/Visualization tools.
 [My Portfolio](https://www.youtube.com/c/MagdelineHuang](https://linktr.ee/aarzoo_chourasia))<br/>
-🌱 Currently learning more about Generative AI and Data Engineering.<br/>
+🌱 Currently learning more about Generative AI and Data and Engineering.<br/>
 💼 As an instructor and lifelong learner, I'm passionate about sharing knowledge and continuously expanding my own horizons in the ever-evolving field of data science.<br/>
 🌟 People person with strong leadership qualities, effective communication skills, and a collaborative mindset.
 I thrive in fast-paced environments and           believe in the power of teamwork to achieve remarkable results.<br/>
 💡 Always up for exploring new technologies and trends.
 I'm driven by curiosity, a go-getter attitude and desire to push the boundaries of what's possible in the world of data science.<br/>